Faculty of Engineering

 Current Research

-Ming's particular expertise and the core theme underlying his research is probing the 'electrical microstructure' and defect chemistry of materials (mainly metal oxides) using various electrical characterisation techniques, particularly Impedance Spectroscopy.
+Our particular expertise and the core theme underlying our research is probing the 'electrical microstructure' and defect chemistry of materials using various electrical characterisation techniques, particularly Impedance Spectroscopy.
 Metal oxides often exhibit low levels of nonstoichiometry (typically <1 at%) that is associated with impurities in raw materials, deliberate chemical doping or 'accidental' element loss/gain during sample processing.
 Such small compositional variations, although difficult to detect accurately by common chemical techniques, can induce significant changes in electrical conduction mechanism and conductivity as well as complex electrical inhomogeneity in a sample.
-Ming's specialised in separating contributions to conductivity and permittivity from different regions (grains, grain boundaries, sample-electrode non-ohmic interfaces, surface layers, etc.) and identifying the nature of charge carriers (electrons, holes, ions, etc.) using Impedance Spectroscopy.
+We specialise in separating contributions to conductivity and permittivity from different regions (grains, grain cores, gran shells, grain boundaries, sample-electrode non-ohmic interfaces, surface layers, etc.) and identifying the nature of charge carriers (electrons, holes, ions, etc.) using Impedance Spectroscopy.

 Future Research